line/line-bot-sdk-nodejs/docs/pages/api-reference/middleware.md

 The middleware returned by `middleware()` parses body and checks signature validation, so you do not need to use [`validateSignature()`](./validate-signature.md) directly.

-Also, you do not need to use [body-parser](https://github.com/expressjs/body-parser) to parse webhook events.
+Also, you do not need to use [body-parser](https://github.com/expressjs/body-parser) to parse webhook events, as `middleware()` embeds body-parser and parses them to objects.
+Please keep in mind that it will not process requests without `X-Line-Signature` header.
 If you have a reason to use body-parser for other routes, *please do not use it before the LINE middleware*. body-parser parses the request body up and the LINE middleware cannot parse it afterwards.